TroJan2001/Notes/Encryption and Hashing/Hashing/John The Ripper/Single Crack Mode.md

-So far we've been using John's wordlist mode to deal with brute forcing simple., and not so simple hashes.
-But John also has another mode, called Single Crack mode.
 In this mode, John uses only the information provided in the username, to try and work out possible passwords heuristically, by slightly changing the letters and numbers contained within the username.

-To use single crack mode, we use roughly the same syntax that we've used to so far, for example if we wanted to crack the password of the user named "Mike", using single mode, we'd use:
+To use single crack mode, and if we wanted to crack the password of the user named "Mike", we'd use:

 ```bash
 john --single --format=[format] [path to file]